Cabinet in October to consider requiring supermarket giants to sell stores

 Government officials are doing a cost-benefit analysis around potentially requiring dominant supermarket companies to sell retail stores to make way for new players.

-They will spend until September exploring whether such Government intervention would be worth it, and would enhance competition in the supermarket sector.
+Officials from the Ministry of Business, Innovation and Employment will spend until September exploring whether such Government intervention would be worth it, and would enhance competition in the supermarket sector.

 Their work will inform options Commerce and Consumer Affairs Minister David Clark plans to take to Cabinet in October.